View John Kocher's Obituary on decaturdailydemocrat.com and share memories

 He loved spending time with his family and he will truly be missed by many.

 Among survivors are his daughter, Lynsey (C.J.)
-Schwartz of Decatur; granddaughter, Fiona; his siblings, Mary (Donna Adams) Dygert of Boston, Massachusetts, Margaret (Tom) Magnan of Caravelle, Florida, Sheryl (Dick) Hamster and Vicki (Kenneth) Frazier-Sapp; his nieces and nephews, Andrew (Echo) Bond, Jane (Tim) Bond, Josie (Dan) Haspel, Sam Magnan, James (Miki) Hamster, Joey (Nica) Hamster, Katie (Kelly) Votolato and Ivy (Brodie) Wright.
+Schwartz of Decatur; granddaughter, Fiona; his siblings, Mary (Donna Adams) Dygert of Boston, Massachusetts, Margaret (Tom) Magnan of Caravelle, Florida, Sheryl (Dick) Hamster and Vicki (Kenneth) Frazier-Sapp; his nieces and nephews, Andrew (Echo) Bond, Jane (Tim) Bond, Josie (Dan) Haspel, Sam Magnan, James (Miki) Hamstra, Joey (Nica) Hamstra, Katie (Kelly) Votolato and Ivy (Brodie) Wright.

 He was preceded in death by a sister, Amy (Bill) Bond; and a brother, Jack Robinson.